TSB current accounts for October 2024

 Bottom line

-If you are looking for a current account that pays interest on in-credit balances, TSB is typically offering the top-paying accounts.
-However, if customer service quality is your main priority, then you may want to steer clear.
-If TSB’s current accounts are not for you, you can also compare other current accounts here.
+If you are looking for a current account that offers rewards and cashback, TSB could be worth considering, though some banks offer better deals.
+If the quality of customer service is your main priority, you may want to steer clear of TSB as it doesn’t score highly for customer satisfaction.
+If TSB’s current accounts are not for you, you can also compare other current accounts.

 Frequently asked questions